 • Filler panels instead of usable storage

-• Lower-grade materials and finishes
+• Lower-grade materials and finishes (varies by line)

-• Shorter lifespan in humid climates
+• Shorter lifespan in humid areas (sink base, dishwasher, exterior walls)

 Semi-Custom Cabinets: Middle Ground with Limits